-- 1. Evidence of the nitrogen loss risk that: - (a) was associated with the farming system on the farm in the 12 months preceding 1 November 2023, or as an annual average in the five-years prior to 1 September 2023, and - (b) is predicted to occur on the farm (as a three-year rolling average) as a result of the implementation of the good management practices and mitigation measures specified in the farm environment plan, and - 2.
-A map of the farm at 1:10,000 scale or larger that clearly shows any area of highest erosion risk land (pasture) or high erosion risk land (pasture), and - 3.
+- 1. Evidence of the nitrogen loss risk that: - (a) was associated with the farming system on the farm in the 12 months preceding 1 November 2023, or as an annual average in the five-years prior to 1 September 2023, and - <tb>is predicted to occur on the farm (as a three-year rolling average) as a result of the implementation of the good management practices and mitigation measures specified in the farm environment plan, and - 2.
+A map of the farm at 1:10,000 scale or larger that clearly shows any area of potential highest erosion risk land (pasture) or high erosion risk land (pasture) and the area of priority erosion treatment land identified in accordance with Part E, and - 3.
 An erosion risk treatment plan prepared in accordance with Part E below, and - 4.
-Areas of existing and proposed riparian woody vegetation.
+Areas where erosion risk is to be treated and the method of treatment of existing and proposed riparian woody vegetation.